UPPMAX/install-methods/bioinfo/GenomeThreader/GenomeThreader-1.7.4_install-README.md

     cd $SRCDIR

-### Finally build genomethreader
+## Finally build genomethreader

-For the dist step, we need to copy over the `bin/bssm/` directory from the 1.7.1 version of the module.
+    cd $SRCDIR
     cd genomethreader/
     make clean
     make 64bit=yes      wrapmemcpy=yes      licensemanager=no      amalgamation=yes $*

-Prior to wrapping up the dist package, we need to copy over the `bin/bssm/` directory from the released 1.7.3 dist package with the executables we can't run.
-These are identical to those in the 1.7.1 module, but as it's newer, it's more safe for future steps.
+Prior to wrapping up the dist package, we need to copy over the `bin/bssm/` directory from the released 1.7.3 dist package, the one that contains the executables we can't run because they expect a newer GLIBC.
+The contents of this directory are identical to those in the 1.7.1 module, but as it's newer, it's safer for future steps to use this approach.

     pushd .
     cd $SRCDIR